-MASc students must achieve a minimum of 60% in any course taken for credit in order to be granted Pass Standing.
+MASc students must achieve a minimum of 60% in any course taken for credit to be granted Pass Standing.
 However, only 6 credits of Pass Standing may be counted towards a Master's program; for all other courses credited to the program, a final course mark of at least 68% must be obtained.
 All courses including those outside of degree requirements will also be counted towards academic standing.
 For policies and procedures, see Academic Progress.
+If progress in research is unsatisfactory, a student will be required to withdraw.
+The student will be informed of unsatisfactory academic progress in writing before any action regarding withdrawal is taken.